tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/iOS SDK/工程配置_intl_en.md

  - libGMESDK.a: Unity resource related to iOS development (you can ignore this file if you don't use the Unity engine for development).

->The SDK can run on iOS 7.0 and higher.
+>?The SDK can run on iOS 7.0 and higher.

 ## Configuration Guide